kyma-project/telemetry-manager/docs/user/integration/sap-cloud-logging/README.md

 ## Use SAP Cloud Logging Alerts

-SAP Cloud Logging provides an alerting mechanism based on the OpenSearch Dashboard's [alerting plugin](https://opensearch.org/docs/1.3/observing-your-data/alerting/index/).
-Learn how to define and import recommended alerts.
+Learn how to define and import recommended alerts for SAP Cloud Logging.

 The following alerts are based on JSON documents defining a `Monitor` for the alerting plugin, which works instantly after import.
 However, you must manually add a `destination` to the configured notification action.
 Also, adjust the intervals and thresholds to your specific needs.

-1. To import a monitor, go to `Management > Dev Tools` in the SAP Cloud Logging Dashboard.
+1. To import a monitor, go to `Management > Dev Tools` in the SAP Cloud Logging d ashboard.
 2. Execute `POST _plugins/_alerting/monitors`, followed by the contents of the respective JSON content.
 3. Verify that the new monitor definition is listed at **OpenSearch Plugins > Alerting**.
 4. Depending on the pipelines you are using, enable the some or all of the following alerts: